A Plea to the GOP

 WHO ARE YOU?

+Republicans cannot repeat the mistakes of the past.
 Between 2004 and 2008, Republicans lost the U.S. Senate, the House of Representatives, and the Presidency.
 Clearly, Republicans lost the faith of conservatives and the American people on a host of issues.
 One of the key issues was immigration.

 It is no secret that immigration reform fractured the Republican Party.
 More than any other issue during George W. Bush’s second term, the immigration issue crippled the GOP coalition.
 Moreover, it reversed the growth of the party’s support in the Hispanic community.
-Richard Nadler has extensively chronicled this movement from 2004 to 2008.
-Read his “Edge of the Wedge: Immigration and the Congressional Races of 2008” to see how the congressional candidates who embraced a hard-line restrictionist approach to immigration reform underperformed their opponents.
+Richard Nadler extensively chronicled this movement from 2004 to 2008.
+Read his “Edge of the Wedge: Immigration and the Congressional Races of 2008” at www.amermaj.com to see how the Congressional candidates who embraced a hard-line restrictionist approach to immigration reform underperformed their opponents.

 I believe Republicans can embrace an approach on immigration that avoids these two policy extremes.
 We can embrace an immigration policy that upholds our principles and values, but also puts us on a path for future electoral victories.
 Please hear me out!